hzeller/rpi-rgb-led-matrix/utils/README.md

 usage: ./video-viewer [options] <video>
 Options:
         -O<streamfile>     : Output to stream-file instead of matrix (don't need to be root).
-        -L                 : Large display, in which each chain is 'folded down' in the middle in an U-arrangement to get more vertical space.
-        -R<angle>          : Rotate output; steps of 90 degrees
         -v                 : verbose.

 General LED matrix options: